 Fitness

-A study by Elavsky and McAuley (2007) looked to see if exercise could be used to help manage the mental health side-effects of going through menopause.
-The study was a four-month randomized controlled exercise trial on 164 previously low-active middle-aged women participants aged between 42–58 and who were experiencing menopause.
+A study by Elavsky and McAuley (2007) looked to see if exercise could be used to help manage the mental health side effects of going through menopause.
+The study was a four-month randomised controlled exercise trial on 164 previously low-active middle-aged women participants aged between 42–58 and who were experiencing menopause.
 The results indicated that physical activity enhanced the participants’ moods and improved menopause-related quality of life.
-However, it should also be noted that the other mental health benefits may be as a result of a reduction in menopausal symptoms, rather than as a direct result of exercising.

 Hot flush tips

 According to the NHS, women can start to experience hot flushes before they have their last period, with most women only having the occasional hot flush that doesn’t really bother them.
-However, for some women, they can be disruptive, uncomfortable, and embarrassing.
+However, for some women they can be disruptive, uncomfortable, and embarrassing.

 • Reduce or cut out coffee and tea.